 Cut Out Late-Night Overindulgences

-Eating or drinking late in the evening can cause a sudden surge in blood sugar that could temporarily increase alertness.
+Changing your eating habits may have more of an impact on sleep issues than you think.
+Drinking or eating late in the evening can cause a sudden surge in blood sugar that could temporarily increase alertness.
 This spike in glucose is typically followed by the release of insulin, causing your blood sugar to crash later in the night.
 Drinking large amounts of fluid before bed can also cause you to wake to urinate.

 Complete Daily Workouts or Meditation